luisjdtt/personal-website/README.md

-# My Personal Website
+# My Personal Website 🌐

-A simple and elegant personal website built with HTML, CSS, and Tailwind CSS to showcase my portfolio and skills.
+A simple and elegant personal website built with Eleventy and Tailwind CSS to showcase my portfolio and skills. 🚀

-## Features
+## Features ✨

-- Responsive design
+- Responsive design 📱💻
-- Built with HTML and CSS
+- Built with HTML and CSS 🎨
-- Utilizes Tailwind CSS for styling
+- Utilizes Tailwind CSS for styling 🌈
-- Minimalist and clean layout
+- Minimalist and clean layout 🧹

-## Getting Started
+## Getting Started 🏁

-1. Clone the repository
+1. Clone the repository 📂
-2. Open `index.html` in your browser
+2. In two terminals, run `npm run watch:css` and `npm run start` 🖥️

-## Customization
+## Build 🛠️

-Edit the HTML and CSS files to personalize the content and styling to your preferences.
+Run `npm run build` to build the project 🏗️

-## License
+## Eleventy 🚀

+You need to understand the basics of Eleventy to customize this website.
+Understand layout, data, and templates. 📚